-The Alaska employment agreement is a contract the details the payment, benefits, and any other terms and conditions between an employee or contractor.
-Depending on the type of agreement chosen, the individual being hired to perform a service may be an employee or strictly paid for services provided.
-If the individual is being hired as an employee, they will most likely be entitled to benefits (health care, retirement programs, holiday bonuses, etc.) whereas a contractor will be paid solely for the service provided.
+The Alaska employment agreement details the terms and conditions between an employee or contractor.
+Depending on the kind of employment, the employee may only be paid for the services they provide.
+If the individual is a long-term employee, benefits such as health care, retirement programs, holiday bonuses, etc. would be embedded.
+Once signed, employment can commence.

 Employee (Definition) – AS 23.20.525